galikbence/genome_annotation/README.md

   Simple usage (see more options in the [manual](https://github.com/biopro/genix/blob/master/bin/tRNAscan-SE/MANUAL)):

+     #Example

       tRNAscan-SE [-options] <FASTA file(s)>

   ## 5. Predicting protein coding genes

   This is the core part of the workflow.
-We will use an **evidence driven _ab initio_ gene prediction approach** running several gene predictor tools.
+We will use an **evidence driven _ab initio_ gene prediction approach** by running several gene predictor tools with various parameters.
 Since we want to predict thousand of protein coding genes we automatize the process but we don't have time to refine all gene models by hand.
-Therefore, we will use more than one tool and in the next section we will combine these results.
-Also, each algorthim has it's advandage.
+We will use more than one tool (each algorthim has it's advandage.) and in the next section we will combine these results.

   We will run the following algorithms:

    ### GeneMark-ES

- New genomes can be analyzed by [GeneMark-ES](http://exon.gatech.edu/GeneMark/) applying un/supervised self-training which is an important feature of the algorithm.
+ New genomes can be analyzed by [GeneMark-ES](http://exon.gatech.edu/GeneMark/) applying (un)supervised self-training which is an important feature of the algorithm.
 Also, it can take external evidences (RNA or protein) mapped to genome.
 So, we can use the previously prepared files (see Section 2.).
 We can run the `gmes_petap.pl` perl script to do the trainig and prediction steps in one.
 See the [documentation](https://wiki.gacrc.uga.edu/wiki/GeneMarkES-Teaching) for more information.

+        #Example

          gmes_petap.pl --soft_mask --ES --evidence hints.gff --cores <number of cores> --sequence genome_of_interest.fasta

   The ouput is a GTF file.
 However, the program can predict incomplete genes but we are not interesed in these gene models.
 We can filter out using the `filter_genemark.R` script that you can find in the [repository](https://github.com/galikbence/genome_annotation/tree/master/scripts).
 Next we should convert GTF into GFF using [gffread](https://github.com/gpertea/gffread).